SuphamasTM/SuphamasTM/README.md

 # 👋 Hello my name is Suphamas Nueaythong

 ## 👨‍💻 About me
-I am interested in website devolpment and design.
+I am interested in design and website devolpment.

 ## 🛠 Skills and Technology
 ### UX/UI Design